 - The path to the file to be appended to must be given inside a string literal.
 The path is interpreted relative to the current working directory.
 The tilde shorthand notation (

 ~/mydir) is supported for referring to

-- Only query result output is captured.
-Errors and output from ycqlsh-only commands will still be shown in the
+- Captures query result output only.
+Errors and output from ycqlsh-only commands are still shown in the

 - To stop capturing output and show it in the